State of the World Address

-State of the World Address is the third studio album by American heavy metal band Biohazard, released on May 24, 1994, by Warner Bros.
+State of the World Address is the third studio album by American band Biohazard, released on May 24, 1994, by Warner Bros.
 Records.
 Sen Dog has a guest performance on the song "How It Is".
 Until 2012's Reborn in Defiance, this would be the final album to feature guitarist Bobby Hambel, who would leave the band after touring due to musical differences.